 We woke at 5.30am, caught the train and rode the 4hr journey to Aguas Caliente.
-The boys were crabby and not super excited to be woken early, but the sun and excitement soon began to kick in.
+The boys were crabby and not super excited to be woken early, but the sun and excitement soon began to kick in – the kids were going to legendary Machu Picchu!
 We boarded the Peru Rail Expedition train, and found our seats surprisingly decent.
 The scenery was incredible as we passed small Indian villages, lush green jungle, and we even spotted a group hiking the Inca trail.

 Aguas Calientes is a small town in the valley of Machu Picchu 20km from Cusco.
 It’s mainly filled with backpackers and budget accommodation, but since we were only there for one night, we decide to splurge…. and were not disappointed when we arrived at Inkaterra Hotel.